From Tesla to SpaceX, what Elon Musk touches turns to gold. Twitter may be different

 💩— Elon Musk (@elonmusk) May 16, 2022

-Musk renamed himself "Chief Twit" in his Twitter bio on Wednesday.
-He's pledged to loosen Twitter's rules on what people can post to the platform.
+Musk has pledged to loosen Twitter's rules on what people can post to the platform.
 He's said Twitter was wrong to ban former President Donald Trump after the Jan.
 6 attack on the U.S. Capitol.
 Many Twitter users have openly worried that the network will soon become more racist, sexist, and toxic.

+Musk tried to allay some of those fears in his letter to advertisers Thursday.

+"Twitter obviously cannot become a free-for-all hellscape, where anything can be said with no consequences!" he said.

 Twitter is a different sort of challenge for Musk